 Addiction, by definition, is harmful to the addict in at least one life domain.
 Here are some practical examples:

-- Occupational: addiction causes job loss, problems with productivity, interpersonal conflicts with colleagues, etc.
+- Occupational: addiction causes job loss, problems with productivity, interpersonal conflicts, etc.

 - Financial: addiction is expensive.
-Addicts frequently neglect to pay bills to finance their drug use.
+Addicts frequently forego bills to finance their drug use.

-- Legal: addictive behaviors are often illegal (i.e., possession or trafficking of illicit substances).
+- Legal: addictive behaviors are often illegal (i.e., possession of illicit substances).

-- Psychological: Prolonged substance abuse can worsen anxiety, depression, suicidal ideation, and psychotic tendencies.
+- Psychological: Prolonged substance use can worsen anxiety, depression, suicidal ideation, and psychosis.

-- Physical: Sustained substance abuse results in an array of physical health problems, from poor sleep hygiene to life-threatening diseases such as hepatitis.
+- Physical: Sustained substance abuse results in an array of physical health problems, from poor sleep to life-threatening diseases.

 Some of these problems are easy to spot; some are not.
 It’s important to keep in mind that not all addicts look and act the same.

 Plenty of so-called “high-functioning” addicts can maintain a job, go to the gym, and pay their bills.
 But they might be compromising their mental and physical health, which is often hard to see in others.